Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectionContainer.md

 ```

 ### -FriendlyName
-Specifies the friendly name of the protection container.
+Specifies the friendly name of the ASR protection container to look for.

 ```yaml
 Type: String